Dev-sankar/customer-database/README.md

 ```

-**
-4. Retrieve all documents from the collection and sort the results by the “age” field    in ascending order
+**4. Retrieve all documents from the collection and sort the results by the “age” field    in ascending order**

-**

 ```
 customers> db.customerdetails.find().sort({ age: 1 }).pretty()